ClemRz/WiFibonacci-Clock/README.md

  - Pulse
  - Constant Light

-For each modes several settings can be tweaked, see a screenshot of the virtual UI at the bottom of this page.
+For each mode, several settings can be tweaked, see a screenshot of the virtual UI at the bottom of this page.

 There is only two momentary buttons in my design: